RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 Numerous studies into early hashrate indicate Satoshi was the dominant miner through the first year with estimates on the number of bitcoins mined ranging from 740k to 980k BTC (of which all are believed to have never been spent).
 Given there is no way to tell if these coins will ever move, public consensus appears to have accepted this uncertainty as a fair and reasonable thanks for Satoshi's skill and time (Lerner, [2013a](https://bitslog.com/2013/04/17/), [2013b](https://bitslog.com/2013/04/24/satoshi-s-fortune-a-more-accurate-figure/), [2014](https://organofcorti.blogspot.com/2014/08/167-satoshis-hashrate.html); [BitMEX Research, 2018](https://blog.bitmex.com/satoshis-1-million-bitcoin/); [Held, 2018](https://blog.picks.co/bitcoins-distribution-was-fair-e2ef7bbbc892)).

 The evidence suggests that Satoshi was the dominant miner out of necessity however deliberately reduced his share of network hashrate as new miners entered and the network gained strength.
-It is estimated that Satoshi's influence on the mining network persisted for around 16 months until signals of his distinctive mining signiature dissipated.
+It is estimated that Satoshi's influence on the mining network persisted for around 16 months until signals of his distinctive mining signature dissipated.
 Thus **Bitcoin's** genesis is considered by many to be as fair as a decentralised scarce asset network launch could be.

 [![Satoshis Hashrate share after Sergio Demian Lerner](images/image_02.png)](https://organofcorti.blogspot.com/2014/08/167-satoshis-hashrate.html)
 [*Figure: Satoshis Hashrate share after Sergio Demian Lerner*](https://organofcorti.blogspot.com/2014/08/167-satoshis-hashrate.html)